 Just outside Pythagorion, on the way to the airport, there are the remains of a large Hellenistic gymnasium.
 In the Roman times, this gymnasium was turned into a public bath.

 Its name means "small Samos" and it can be easily accessed from the ports of Pythagorio and Ormos Marathokambou.
 Its beauty attracts many visitors who come to relax in the two sandy beaches.

 Since Samos is very close to the Turkish coasts, many daily tours are frequently held to Kusadasi, the Turkish town right opposite Samos.

 The beautiful church of the Transfiguration of the Christ is located right next to the Castle of Logothetis in Pythagorion.
 It was constructed in the 1830s by the leader of the Revolution in Samos, Lykourgos Logothetis, after a victory against the Turks.

-Close to Karlovassi and Potami, there is a region of natural beauty with lush greenery, small rivers and waterfalls.
-This is an ideal place to stroll around in the nature.
+Close to Karlovassi and Potami, there is a region of natural beauty with lush greenery, small rivers, and waterfalls.
+This is an ideal place to stroll around in nature.

 This tunnel is dried today but it used to be the aquaduct of the ancient city of Samos and one of the greatest technological achievements in the ancient times.

 This tower was built in the 19th century by Lykourgos Logothetis, the leader of the Revolution of Samos against the Turks.
 Two Roman galleries and a beautiful church are found in the yard of the castle.